 Appropriately Uses Anti-Psychotic Medication

-This statistic gauges the percentage of long-term patients which were administered antipsychotic drugs.
-High levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents in scenarios where such medications aren't medically indicated.
-However, some nursing homes may need to rely on these medications due to an increased number of patients suffering from dementia.
+This statistic indicates the percentage of long-term care patients which were given antipsychotic drugs.
+Increased usage of these drugs may suggest a nursing home is using these drugs to subdue residents in situations where such drugs are not medically required.
+However, some nursing homes may need to rely on these medications due to having more patients with dementia.

 Appropriately Uses Anti-Anxiety Medication